HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/mobile/index.md

 The HCL Digital Experience platform presents mobile-enabled services support that enables you to deliver consistent, personalized cross-channel experiences quickly.

+## Limitation

+TinyMCE does not support inline editing in mobile applications.

 <!---
 -   **[HCL DX Mobile Experience](../overview/mobile_themes_and_enabled_portlets.md)**
  Pages are optimized on smart phones, desktops, or almost any device.
 This optimization is made possible with the HCL DX Mobile Experience, HCL Web Experience Factory smart phone builders.